Lightning-AI/pytorch-lightning/docs/source/advanced/profilers.rst

 Advanced Profiler
 =================

-If you want more information on the functions called during each event, you can use the :class:`~pytorch_lightning.profiler.advanced.AdvancedProfiler`.
+If you want more information on the functions called during each event, you can use the :class:`~pytorch_lightning.profilers.advanced.AdvancedProfiler`.
 This option uses Python's `cProfiler <https://docs.python.org/3/library/profile.html#module-cProfile>`_ to provide an in-depth report of time spent within *each* function called in your code.

 .. code-block:: python